-(If you want the full story, you can find it literally at the heart of The Odyssey).
+(And if you want the full story of Homer’s Circe, you can find it literally at the heart of The Odyssey).

 Her medicine grounds the mind by integrating it more fully with the nervous and circulatory systems—into the deeper centers of knowing that exist in our bodies.
 In other words, the medicine of Circe is about helping people become more present to the soft animal senses of their bodies.
 Her medicine helps enliven the senses and our awareness of ourselves as physical beings.
 Her craft is about balancing masculine and feminine energies within the individual, as well as within the world beyond—and in doing so, she helps create psychic wholeness, physical restoration, and a life-manifesting creativity.

 damiana- reconnects us to the honest, simple intelligence of our bodies, and helps renew our trust in the sacred language of sensation.
 In doing so, damiana helps us feel safe in the world once more.